 Key Points

-- City Highlights in a Compact Tour: You’ll visit Marienplatz, Königsplatz, Odeonsplatz, and more, making it perfect for a city overview.
+- City Highlights in a Compact Tour: You’ll visit Marienplatz, Königsplatz, Odeonsplatz, and more, making it great for a city overview.

 - Bicycle-Friendly Munich: With 17% of traffic being cyclists and the city calling itself Germany’s Radlhauptstadt, biking here is a natural choice.